Explained: Why was 'Emergency' imposed in June 1975? Was Indira Gandhi trying to cover her mistakes?

 On June 24 1975, the Supreme Court judge, Justice VR Krishna Iyer, said that he would not put a complete stay on the decision.
 And, the Supreme Court allowed Gandhi to remain Prime Minister, but she could not vote as an MP until the final verdict.

-It was after this time, several protests and demonstartions erupted all over the country.
-Indira Gandhi got the then President Fakhruddin Ali Ahmed to sign the Emergency Declaration on midnight of June 25.
+It was after this time, several protests and demonstrations erupted all over the country.
+Indira Gandhi got the then president Fakhruddin Ali Ahmed to sign the Emergency Declaration on midnight of June 25.
 Internal unrest was cited as the reason behind imposing the Emergency.

 Soon after, all opposition leaders, including Jayaprakash Narayan, Atal Bihari Vajpayee, LK Advani, Morarji Desai were arrested.
 A radio broadcast was held where Indira Gandhi told the people of the country a deep conspiracy was hatched against that the government which is why Emergency had to be imposed.